 Key Stage 1

-These activities are led by experienced leaders from the National Park Education Service and are based at Danby Lodge National Park Centre (formerly The Moors National Park Centre and Sutton Bank Visitor Centre.
+These activities are led by experienced leaders from the National Park Outdoor Learning Team and are based at Danby Lodge National Park Centre (formerly The Moors National Park Centre) and Sutton Bank Visitor Centre.
 Activities last from an hour up to a full day and the maximum capacity is usually 60 children depending on the children's age, the number of accompanying adults and the activities.

-Gruffalo Adventure (pdf) Children follow an activity trail around Crow Wood learning about woodland wildlife plus either creating natural art or developing new story characters, indoors and outdoors.
+Gruffalo Adventure (pdf) A full day.
+Children follow an activity trail around Crow Wood learning about woodland wildlife plus creating natural art , indoors and outdoors.

-Treasure Hunt (pdf) Practical map skills indoors and outdoors based on this Percy the Park Keeper story.
+Treasure Hunt (pdf) A full day.
+Practical map skills indoors and outdoors based on this Percy the Park Keeper story.

-One Snowy Night (pdf) A wildlife themed activity trail based on Nick Butterworth's popular Percy the Park Keeper story - available only on selected dates in November and December.
+One Snowy Night (pdf) A full day.
+A wildlife themed activity trail based on Nick Butterworth's popular Percy the Park Keeper story - available only on selected dates, December through to February.

 Woodland Adventure (pdf) An hour and a half using a range of sensory activities and games relating to the woodland habitat.
 Combine with another activity to make a full day.

-Countryside Adventure (pdf) A short walk through woodland and fields to a stream habitat and back.
+Countryside Adventure (pdf) An hour and a half involving walking through woodland and fields to a stream habitat and back.

-Food and Farming Walk (pdf) A walk through farmland learning about how land is used to produce food.
+Food and Farming Walk (pdf) A two hour linear walk through farmland learning about how land is used to produce food.
 Note that your coach will be required to bring you back to the centre at the end of the walk.
 Works well with woolly weaving.

-What is Sculpture? (pdf) A tour of sculptures in the centre grounds followed by group work to create artwork using natural materials.
+What is Sculpture? (pdf) An hour and a half touring the sculptures in the centre grounds followed by group work to create artwork using natural materials.
 Combine with another activity to make a full day.

-Nocturnal Animals (pdf) A range of sensory games and activities indoors and outdoors to learn how nocturnal animals live.
+Nocturnal Animals (pdf) A full day using a range of sensory games and activities indoors and outdoors to learn how nocturnal animals live.

-Seasons in the Park (pdf) A look at wildlife through the seasons using pictures and an opportunity to handle animals and birds from our stuffed animal collection.
+Seasons in the Park (pdf) A 30 minute activity looking at wildlife through the seasons using pictures and an opportunity to handle animals and birds from our stuffed animal collection.
 Works well followed by a walk e.g. Countryside Adventure or farmland walk.